FirmwGuy/CacadeDP/readme.md

   CDP is implemented in C for maximum portability (target: GCC).

 * **Record Storage:**
-  Records are minimal, featuring only a name ID, metadata, and pointers to actual data—efficient for rapid lookup and low memory use.
+  Records are minimal, featuring only a domain-tag name ID, metadata, and pointers to actual data—efficient for rapid lookup and low memory use.

 ### Specialized Structures